GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Free Graphic Design Resources & Best Practices For TTRPG Creators](https://ghostlorestudios.com/free-graphic-design-resources-and-best-practices-for-ttrpg-creators/) by Ghost Lore.
 This post gives a great overview of the different aspects of design (from programs you can use, to different ways of building your skils, to important things to consider when working with others' work).
 - [Resources for Free Creation Tools](https://itch.io/c/1832904/resources-for-free-creation-tools) by G. Raven Image is a collection of tools housed on itch.io that can help in various aspects of the writing, designing, and publishing process.

+## Create your own SRD
+Creating your own online SRD is not only a way to present your work (creating a free web based, public facing document that allows for collaboration and growth) but can help structure the writing and end product.
+- [A Step-by-Step Guie to creating a TTRPG SRD](https://gist.github.com/Gulluth/447fe732d9681685ab01d7c512376b73) by Desolate Drifter [@GulluthGultch](https://twitter.com/GulluthGulch) is a comprehensve guide to creating your very ownn TTRPG SRD (that is also free).

 ## Markdown
 I've found myself writing my games using markdown (an easy to use computer language) that can be used with a variety of different programs, and allows you to output in multiple formats (pdf, epub, html).